What’s the best place to bury the dead body? – On the second page of Google.

 Below mentioned is the perfect example of Dribbble which is a self-promoting social networking site for designers and illustrators.
 It integrates perfectly with every device because they have made sure no matter who opens this website on whatever device, they see a beautifully designed website with practical functionality.

-10. Focus On Scrolling Because Mobile Sites Differ From Desktop Sites
+10. Focus On Scrolling as Mobile Sites Differ From Desktop

 The scrolling, whether on desktop or mobile – is hugely different from each other.
 Desktops and Laptops have more comprehensive screens, whereas mobile screens are more diminutive.
 And people spend more time scrolling from phones since it is handier than other devices.
 Smartphones have touchscreen facilities which lead to more scrolling.